JochenFM/art_prints_ms4/README.md

 Implement categories of blog posts so users can navigate the blog posts easily.
 Numbers of posted blogs in the respective categories could also shown in brackets.

-Add superuser functionality to allow the site admin to edit and delete blog posts (via {% if request.user.is_superuser %}
+Add superuser functionality to allow the site admin to edit and delete blog posts via {% if request.user.is_superuser %} in the template.

 My Profile does not collect any user information from the blog app - both app and store are generally hardly interlinked.
 This could be improved for users who are both shoppers and bloggers.
 Moreover, products that are the object of blog posts could also be linked to the shop in order to enhance information exchange and help users decide what to buy and why.